 The Heights strives to always improve the education it provides young men.
 Two structural improvements over the past several years include strengthening the liberal arts course offerings through the core humanities sequence and enabling upperclassmen to benefit from the collegiate semester experience, which allows them to take a wider variety of courses and cultivate their own interests.
 For example, a student interested in classics can take a course translating Augustine from Latin in the fall and a separate course translating Herodotus from Greek in the spring.

 This sort of academic freedom for the students is the result of faculty innovations in their respective departments (offering new courses relevant for the needs of young men today, refining course bibliographies and sources, etc.).
-Since I was a student at The Heights nearly ten years ago, many new courses have been introduced to the course catalogue: the Art department added woodworking; Computer Science offers Python and Java programming; Philosophy has evolved from a few elective courses to a structured series covering Logic, Natural Philosophy, Metaphysics, and History of Western Thought.
+Just over the past ten years, many new courses have been introduced to the course catalogue: the Art department added woodworking; Computer Science offers Python and Java programming; Philosophy has evolved from a few elective courses to a structured series covering Logic, Natural Philosophy, Metaphysics, and History of Western Thought.
 Our faculty truly is the school’s greatest asset; this is demonstrated in their diligence in mastering their fields and developing the curriculum to better engage the minds of young men.
 This year is no exception when it comes to new and improved course offerings.

 When deciding how to improve the classics department, faculty consider authors and topics that will provide students a solid understanding for national standards, but also seek to further explore the Classical period and even the whole breadth of classical literature from the last two millennia.
 Here are the new courses in Classics this academic year.